 - September / October – Student write essay

-Although the State does not hold a State Level Challenge, the local councils, District, and Diocese can still host and participate in this program.
+The State is looking into hosting a State Level Challenge.
+If that is made possible, more details and a date will be announced.
+The local councils, District, and Diocese can still host and participate in this program.

 All score sheets and documents need to be submitted to Supreme by December 15.
 The Soccer Challenge Kits can be orders through the “Form” tab and additional information can be found at www.kofc.org/soccer.
 Remember to complete the Fraternal Programs Report Form (#10784) after completing this program.